Sakura Laurel: 1995: four-year-old season

-5 years old (1996)
+1996: five-year-old season

 Sakura Laurel returned to training in March 10, this time for Nakayama Kinen.
 His main jockey, Futoshi Kojima retired and Norihiro Yokoyama was appointed as his replacement.
 When the race started, He mostly sit at third from the back of the pack and started advancing from the third corner.
-In the final corner, he moved to the outside of the leaders and made a strong comeback .The favourite, Genuine and the 14th-favorite, Pegasus were trying to break away from the inside, but Yokoyama used his finishing speed to overtake them from the outside, and Yokoyama eased off the reins to cross the finish line in the lead.
-He won his second graded races by one three quarters of a length.
+In the final corner, he moved to the outside of the leaders and made a strong comeback.
+The favourite, Genuine and the 14th-favorite, Pegasus were trying to break away from the inside, but Yokoyama used his finishing speed to overtake them from the outside, and Yokoyama eased off the reins to cross the finish line in the lead.
+He won his second graded races by one and three-quarters of a length.
 The 384-day gap between graded races won was the second-longest in history, behind Suzuki Parade's 461-day gap.

 He continued the momentum by racing in the race he missed last year which was Tenno Sho Spring.
 Heading into the race, he was the third favourite behind two horses of the year, Narita Brian and Mayano Top Gun.
 Starting from the first position in the first gate, Sakura Laurel ran in the middle of the pack, closely following Narita Brian.
 Amid a slow pace, Narita Brian made a move on the far side of the pack on the second lap, closing in on the leading Mayano Top Gun, and the two horses were side-by-side before the final corner.
 He then followed the duo closely into the final corner.
 Narita Brian took the lead in the final straight before Sakura Laurel unleashed his finishing burst from behind and passed him, widening the gap and took home the win.
 Yokoyama reminisced, "I rode Sakura Laurel with confidence.
 I think one of the reasons for the victory was that I was able to get close to (Narita) Brian at the fourth (final) corner.
 He used his finishing kick better than I expected.
 In the straight, he had more explosive power than his opponent.
 When I passed (Narita) Brian, I was sure of victory."